scriptinator/foruxpvp.com/wiki/Debugging-Wurst-In-Eclipse/index.md

 3. Restart your launcher.
 Edit profile and choose the version "Wurst v2"

-Click Play and your good to go!
-You have successfully added on to the Wurst-Client and have read through this tutorial!
-Give yourself a pat on the back!

 :warning: ***DO NOT DISTRIBUTE A CUSTOM JAR ON THE INTERNET.
 IT IS ILLEGAL TO DISTRIBUTE UNMODIFIED MINECRAFT CODE***

-# Troubleshooting

-If you get � instead of the § in Eclipse or when launching, make sure your text encoding is UTF-8.
-If this doesn't work, go to Search->File and then put � in the "Find" field.
-Then click the "Replace"button and put § in the field to replace � with.

-If you need to install Java 8.
-Make sure that you use Java 8 in your Java settings in Eclipse.